harsh-dhandha/SummerInternship2024_22IT026/README.md

 ## Additional Resources:
 We were provided with a repository containing basic documentation of AWS services, which can be a valuable resource for anyone learning about AWS: [AWS Services Cheatsheet](https://github.com/hamidgholami/accp-cheatsheet).

+## 2️⃣ Week 2
+### *4th June 2024*
+- *Orientation Meeting*: Learning about storage and S3 with its related services ,also swictching from EC2 to S3
+- In the start of meeting we were asked rapid questions regarding week 1 tasks .

+### *Here is the Outine of Week-2:*
+1. Create a Bucket
+2. Make it private
+3. Upload files
+4. Encrypt the files
+5. Create a Distribution
+6. Integrate it with S3
+7. Create a new KMS Key
+8. Change the Default Key for your bucket to this new key
+9. Find out these events and logs for them in Cloudtrail
+10. Shutdown the EC2 instance we created in first week

+## 📝 Day-by-Day Progress

+### Day 1: Launching into Amazon S3
+- Today, I kicked off my exploration of Amazon S3!
+This powerful cloud storage service lets me store anything from vacation photos to critical business data.

+⟢ Created a new S3 bucket:
+- I started by creating a new Amazon S3 bucket.
+Think of it as a secure vault in the cloud, designed to hold all my important files.
+No more bulky hard drives – with S3, I can access my data from anywhere with an internet connection.

+⟢ Set the bucket's permissions to private:
+- Security is a top priority, so I configured the bucket to be private.
+This ensures that only authorized users can access the files I store inside.
+It's like having a personal safe deposit box in the cloud!

+⟢ Uploaded files to the bucket:
+- To get comfortable with S3, I uploaded some files to the bucket.
+This helped me understand how to upload data and test the access permissions I set.